Energy crisis: Europe’s industry shutting down

 In Romania, Alro announced to investors in a note filed to the Bucharest Stock Exchange (BVB) at the end of December that its board of directors had decided that the production of primary aluminium would be reduced in 2022 from five to two electrolysis halls, “in the context of the exceptional situation on the energy and gas markets”.

 Slovakia’s Slovalco cut production by 40%, after previously announcing a capacity cut to 80% in 2019, the latter connected to the country’s EU Emissions Trading System (ETS).
-The new cut corresponds to an annual reduction of 35,000 tonnes of aluminium.
+The new cut corresponds to a reduction of 35,000 tpy of aluminium.

 “If conditions are not improved, the smelter, which is one of the newest and most efficient in Europe, will shut down permanently," the association said.